bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 - `ulspeed` the current upload speed in kb/s.

 Once all clusters have been uploaded, the status is set to `done`.
-If you define `COW_DUMP_BLOCK_UPLOADS`, a list of all clusters, sorted by the number of uploads, is copied to the status.txt file after the cluster upload is completed.
+If you define `COW_DUMP_BLOCK_UPLOADS`, a list of all clusters, sorted by the number of uploads, is copied to the status file after the cluster upload is completed.

-With the command line parameter `--cowStatStdout` the same output of the stats file will be printed in stdout.
+With the command line parameter `--cow-stats-stdout` the same output of the stats file will be printed in stdout.

 ### meta